chrisjnielson44/RiskEval/Explain.md

+# LMS Trade File Analysis
+## Problem Statement
+When migrating systems from QUIC/LMS to F22, the inputs (trade, market data, refernce data, counterpart hiearchy files) will be different (in terms of format values/content), pricing/PFE models will be different and we know the pricing/PFE outputs will be different.
+We need to find out a smart way to indentify the main underlying reasons for those differences, for the purpose of reconciliation/explain/migration.

+## Proposed Solution
+Parse and format input trade data and market data from Quic/LMS and F22, find the differences in trade data and sort (diff function), run differences in a decision tree model (tree regression), feed decision tree data to Eliza AI and she will generate a report providing insights on the main underlying reasons for the differences.

 ## Decision Tree Structure
 A Decision Tree consists of:
 - **Root Node**: The starting point of the tree, representing the entire dataset.